-- critically analyze the concept of 'heritage' and of the range of tangible and non-tangible associations that the term may have both within Australia and internationally;
+- critically analyse the concept of 'heritage' and of the range of tangible and non-tangible associations that the term may have both within Australia and internationally;

 - outline the history and development of the concept of heritage in contemporary society;

-- analyze the role heritage and museums play in the formation, maintenance and negotiation of a range of identities and historical and cultural narratives at both national and subnational levels;
+- analyse the role heritage and museums play in the formation, maintenance and negotiation of a range of identities and historical and cultural narratives at both national and subnational levels;

 - critique the role heritage and museums play in the processes of remembering, forgetting and commemoration;

-- analyse the various ways the concept of heritage is utilized in heritage interpretation, education, the media and tourism;
+- analyse the various ways the concept of heritage is utilised in heritage interpretation, education, the media and tourism; and

-- identify and analyze the consequences heritage has in political conflict and the role that heritage and museum experts play in the mediation of such conflict.
+- identify and analyse the consequences heritage has in political conflict and the role that heritage and museum experts play in the mediation of such conflict.